-Informational Note: Boilers and pressure vessels are regulated by Chapter 70.79 RCW and Chapter 296-104 WAC in addition to the requirements of this code.
+Informational Note: Boilers, water heaters and pressure vessels are regulated by chapter 70.79 RCW and chapter 296-104 WAC in addition to the requirements of this code.

-M2005.1 General.
+Section M2005.1 General.
 Water heaters shall be installed in accordance with Chapter 5 of the state plumbing code, the manufacturer's instructions and the requirements of this code.
 Water heaters installed in an attic shall comply with the requirements of Section M1305.1.3.
-Gas-fired water heaters shall comply with the requirements in Chapter 24.
-Domestic electric water heaters shall comply with UL 174.
+Gas-fired water heaters shall comply with UL 174.
 Oil-fired water heaters shall comply with UL 732.
 Thermal solar water heaters shall comply with Chapter 23 and UL 174.
 Solid fuel-fired water heaters shall comply with UL 2523.